-Content files can still be carried inside the packages, and will be ignored currently, however the end user can still copy them into the right spot.
+Content files can still be carried inside the packages, and are ignored currently, however the end user can still copy them into the right spot.

 You can see one of the proposals for bringing back content files, and follow its progress, here: https://github.com/NuGet/Home/issues/627.

 Packages using the above features would have to use a different mechanism.
-The most commonly useful mechanism for this would be the MSBUILD targets/props that continues to get fully supported.
+The most commonly useful mechanism for this would be the MSBuild targets/props that continues to get fully supported.
 The build system can choose to pick up other conventions in the package.
 This is how MSBuild targets are supported as well as Roslyn analyzers.
-It is possible to build packages that supports targets and analyzers for packages.config and project.json scenarios.
+It is possible to build packages that supports targets and analyzers for

-Packages that attempt to modify the project to ease startup, typically work in a very limited set of scenarios, and will instead provide a readme, or guidance on how to use the package.
+Packages that attempt to modify the project to ease startup typically work in a very limited set of scenarios, and should instead provide a readme, or guidance on how to use the package.

-Most existing packages should not need to use the new package format described below.
+Most existing packages should not need to use the package format described below.

-In summary if the functionality above is not absolutely necessary, we recommend sticking with the existing package format.
-The new format will be supported only by NuGet 3.0.
+In summary if the functionality above is not absolutely necessary, we recommend sticking with the existing package format, as the format described here is supported only by NuGet 3.x+.

-The 3.x package format allows for several new features:
+The 3.x package format allows for several additional features beyond NuGet 2.x: